pyfisch/rfcs/text/0000-crate-name-transfer.md

 other mechanism of shrinking the occurrence of package name contention.
 Likewise not the intention of this eRFC.
 I would encourage anyone believing strongly in namespacing to pursue it in a different RFC.
-Namespacing touches on an overlapping set of concerns but is orthogonal to this RFC in that we my opt to do neither, one or the other, or both.
+Namespacing touches on an overlapping set of concerns but is orthogonal to this RFC in that we may opt to do neither, one or the other, or both.

 By design, this eRFC proposes making the smallest and most conservative possible